5th & 6th Grade

 Athletics

-Sports activities in this grade expand to include competitive games like basketball, football, track, and cheerleading.
+Sports activities in this grade expand to include competitive games like basketball, football, track, volleyball, archery and cheerleading.
 The school also hosts an intramural basketball season, offering a chance for friendly competition and skill enhancement.

 Service